-Source: KKR Credit analysis as of 6/30/23.
+Source: KKR Credit analysis as of 9/30/23.
 (1) Use of leverage creates an opportunity for increased income and return for Shareholders but, at the same time, creates risks, including the likelihood of greater volatility in the NAV and market price of, and distributions on, the Shares.
 Increases and decreases in the value of the Fund's portfolio will be magnified if the Fund uses leverage.
-In particular, leverage creates for those types of securities risk that the prices of portfolio securities will fall (or rise) if market interest rates for those types of securities rise (or fall).
-As a result, leverage can cause greater changes in the Fund's NAV, which will be borne strategy will be successful during any period in which it is employed.
-(2) Excludes equity.
-(3) Based on Standard and Poor's (S&P) ratings as applicable.
+In particular, leverage can magnify interest rate risk, which is the risk that the prices of portfolio securities will fall (or rise) if market interest rates for those types of securities rise (or fall).
+As a result, leverage can cause greater changes in the Fund's NAV, which will be borne entirely by the Fund's Shareholders.
+There can be no assurance that the Fund will use leverage or that its leveraging strategy will be successful during any period in which it is employed.
+(2) Effective Duration is the change in the value of a fixed income security that will result from a 1% change in market interest rates, taking into account anticipated cash flow fluctuations from mortgage prepayments, puts, adjustable coupons, and potential call dates.
+Loan durations are based on the actual remaining time until the base rate (Such as LIBOR or SOFR) is reset for each individual loan.
+Coupon Rate refers to the annual amount of interest that the owner of a bond will receive.
+Price is the average price of securities in the portfolio weighted by their relative size 20 in the portfolio, excluding equity.
+Yield to Maturity is the estimated total return anticipated on a bond if held until maturity.
+A bond's yield rises or falls depending on its market value and how many payments remain to be paid.
+Effective Duration, Coupon, Yield to Maturity and Price calculated as a weighted average of the portfolios market value.
+Where applicable, securities, such as common or preferred stock, convertible bonds and preferred stock, ETFs, cash and